-Thames Valley Police explain sexual consent though a video
+Thames Valley Police

-- explains consent in a simple way - The Unwritten Rules of Social Relationships: Decoding Social Mysteries Through the Unique Perspectives of Autism by Temple Grandin and Sean Barron (2005) Written by two autistic people who are now well known, this book is focused on social relationships.
+- explains consent in a simple way - ☐ The Unwritten Rules of Social Relationships: Decoding Social Mysteries Through the Unique Perspectives of Autism by Temple Grandin and Sean Barron (2005) Written by two people with Autism who are now well known, this book is focused on social relationships. - Asperger's Syndrome by Sarah Attwood.

-Making sense of sex: A forthright guide to sex, puberty and relationships for people with Asperger's Syndrome by Sarah Attwood.
 This is a good book with information about relationships and sex that would suit people who need very clear information.